X01XX/UES-Forth/README.md

 ~A + ~B covers everything, with regions containing A, regions containing B, regions containing neither, NO regions containing A and B.
 Avoiding regions that contain dissimilar things, forms regions that contain similar things.

+Your initial thought may be that this just creates sets of similar things.
-A set of similar things may be divided into more than one region, depending on what is to be avoided.
+But a set of similar things may be divided into more than one region, depending on what is to be avoided.
-The set of all ships can be divided into those in the Pacific Ocean and those in the Atlantic Ocean, avoidng land.

 Similar calculations of other pairs, exhibiting the same difference, can be intersected for an improved understanding.

+Your initial thought may be that multiple intersections produces smaller, and smaller, results.
-Everything intersecting everything, is still everything.
+But everything intersecting everything, is still everything.
 The arrangement of the underlying regions changes.

-Commonly, there are a lot of overlaps between regions, where there is no data.
+Commonly, there are a lot of overlaps between regions containing dissimilar things, where there is no data.
-Overlaps are a measure of uncertainty.
+Overlaps of dissimilar regions are a measure of uncertainty.
-You could seek data in overlapped areas, producing smaller, more numerous, overlaps.
+You could seek data in the dissimilar overlapped areas, producing smaller, more numerous, overlaps.
 Thats ineffective.

 The results are better with adjacent pairs, points on a logical <i>Edge</i>.
 The results are even better with multiple adjacencies, like (~A + ~B) & (~A + ~C), a logical <i>Corner</i>.